TITLE 77: PUBLIC HEALTH

-1) Physically resides in the State of Illinois, or has taken verifiable actions to make Illinois his or her home indefinitely with no present intent to reside in another state.
+1) Physically resides in the State of Illinois, or has taken verifiable actions to make Illinois the individual's home indefinitely with no present intent to reside in another state.

-2) Provides proof of Illinois residency by submitting at least two of the following items with the application for a registry identification card.
+2) Provides proof of Illinois residency by submitting a valid unexpired Illinois Driver's License, Illinois Temporary Visitor Driver's License or State Identification Card issued by the Illinois Secretary of State.
 The address on the documentation provided shall match the address on the application.
-Persons who are homeless shall only be required to submit a Notarized Homeless Status Certification (available at https://www.cyberdriveillinois.com/publications/pdf_publications/
+Persons who are homeless shall only be required to submit a Notarized Homeless Status Certification (available at https://www.cyberdriveillinois.com/publications/pdf_publications/dsd_a230.pdf).

 A) Pay stub or electronic deposit receipt, issued less than 60 days prior to the application date, that shows evidence of the applicant's withholding for State income tax;